-Gross floor area (GFA) or floor space ratio provides a limit to the floor space on a site, indicating the intended physical floor space density and way of managing the development potential of a site.
+Gross floor area (GFA) provides a limit to the floor space on a site, indicating the intended physical floor space density and way of managing the development potential of a site.

 It can be expressed in terms of area (GFA) or as a floor space ratio (FSR).
 FSR is the relationship between the total GFA of a building relative to the total area of the site being developed.